infoatgodreams/GoDreams-Repository/Roll Ups/Education/Education.md

 - An LCD or Projector screen
 - Reading material like books, magazines, newspapers, newsletters and reference books based on age differentiation

+## Preparing the Child for Mainstream school
+### Understanding the level of learning in Children: Baseline Assessment
+- Indicates the right place for the child to start in the bridge course sequence
+- Ascertains child's current capacity and style of learning
+- Sets an approximate time frame after which the child would be ready to attend the school
+- Create a reference point to which child's progress is compared and tracked

+### Ensuring readiness for schools